silentdiverchris/Archivist/README.md

 Essentially I got frustrated with built-in and otherwise existing backup systems for Windows and wanted something to do regular backups and archive my media the way I want, which is essentially zipping the contents of numerous directories into individual zip files in a local archive directory, keeping one or more generations of them there, then copying some or all of them from there to numerous other places depending on various criteria and whether those volumes are mounted, keeping one or more generations on each of those.

-There is no UI other than the console output, it's driven from a json configuration file and reports to the console and optionally to a text log file and/or a SQL table.
+There is no UI other than the console output, it's driven from a json configuration file and reports to the console and optionally to a text log file and/or a SQL table and/or the Windows event log.

-This was written to do exactly what I want from a backup/archiving system, it's not intended to be a panacea for everyone but it pretty much covers what one might want from such a thing in as much as it compresses, encrypts, copies files around and retains however many versions of the files you want.
+This was written to do exactly what I want from a backup/archiving system, it's not intended to be a panacea for everyone but it pretty much covers what one might want from such a thing in as much as it checks for new/altered files, compresses, encrypts, copies files around and retains however many versions of the files you want.

 It uses the LastWriteTime of the zip files it creates to decide whether a new archive should be taken, so won't constantly be zipping up identical sets of files.